Other crops (descriptive lists)

 Descriptive lists (rather than recommended lists) are used when recommendation is not appropriate, but there is demand for data for varieties for which seed is likely to be available in the coming year.

 Descriptive list trials for spring linseed and spring oilseed rape are conducted with the same rigour as other RL trials but are fewer in number.
-As a result, differences between varieties may not always be statistically significant and particular attention should be paid to LSDs (least significant differences) when comparing varieties.
+As a result, differences between variety yields may not always be statistically significant and caution should be used when looking at differences between varieties.
+Particular attention should be paid to LSDs (least significant differences).
 Varieties that differ by less than the LSD are not statistically different.

 Spring linseed